What is Year-Over-Year?

 You should also have a few years of data to work with.
 One year is vital, but the more years, the better and more accurate you can be.
 The last three years are a great range to compare your current year with.
 You would need to calculate it each time per year.

 Are your numbers and metrics clearly defined?
 For example, how do you define your operating expenses, EBITDA, website conversions, and more?
 Make sure these metrics are accurate and everyone knows what goes into them.

 Once you have the right system in place, you can get an accurate year-over-year and make the best decisions possible.

 When most of us think of year-over-year, the first thing we think of is usually revenue or profit.
 But we’re missing out on so much more.
 There are dozens of metrics that give us important insight into the growth of our companies; how our customers behave, what products are more popular, which upsells sell most, and more.

 Identifying what you want to compare and which metrics are important are essential as you plan for long-term use of year-over-year.
 If you aren’t measuring, then it’s impossible to learn and study what has worked (or hasn’t).

 Metrics You Can Start Studying Today

-Use Year Over Year to compare the revenue you earned during a year, quarter, or month.
-Maybe there is a week during the busy holidays—compare it to last year.
+Use year-over-year to compare the financial performance of your business through your revenue growth during a year, quarter, or month.
+Maybe there is a week during the busy holiday seasons or during the summer—especially for seasonal businesses.
+Compare it to last year.